Rotating Telehandlers Look to Turn Heads

 JCB offers one model in North America, the Loadall 512-83R.
 It has an 83-foot maximum lift height and a maximum reach of 70 feet 2 inches.
 Maximum lifting capacity is 12,125 pounds.
 Its overall weight is 42,770 pounds.
 Capacity at max reach is 660 pounds.

-Manitou has some eleven rotating telehandler models available in North America.
+Manitou has 11 rotating telehandler models available in North America.
 As with other machine categories, rotating telehandlers are beginning to offer a choice of power.
 Traditional diesel machines are available, as are some engineered to save fuel and cut emissions.

-“That range extender than also serves to recharge the battery as it operates, giving the operator the best of both worlds.”
+“That range extender then also serves to recharge the battery as it operates, giving the operator the best of both worlds.”

 About the Author